Curriculum

 Arts

 The Art Department fosters knowledgeable young artists who bring glory to God through music, singing, painting, sculpture, photography, theater, and ballet.
 We train our students to think biblically about art and artistic development.
 We are proud to have many students compete and win competitions on the district and state level.
 Local and regional musicians and ballerinas share their talents in some of our special chapels.
-Our Music Department continues to present annual productions, which give your child the unique opportunity to participate in class plays as well as introduce students to different types of music, musical instruments, and music history as a means to glorify God.
+Our Music Department continues to present annual productions that give your child the unique opportunity to participate in class plays and introduce students to different types of music, musical instruments, and music history as a means to glorify God.
 Additionally, our Outback program provides opportunities for instrument lessons in the afternoon.
-Middle School students experience a wide range of artistic disciplines, including chapel worship team, drumline, theater class with a spring theater production, and art classes that include school-wide art shows as well as district and state competitions.
-In addition, students are exposed to other artistic disciplines and are given even more opportunities to express themselves artistically.
+Lower, Middle, and Upper School students perform sell-out fall theater productions while our Middle and Upper School students perform a spring musical.
+Our Middle and Upper School students experience a wide range of artistic disciplines, including chapel worship team, drumline, theater class, and art classes that include school-wide art shows as well as district and state competitions.

 Bible